Malted milk (biscuit)

-The malted milk is a type of biscuit, first produced by Elkes Biscuits of Uttoxeter (now owned by Fox's Biscuits) in 1924.
+Malted Milk is a variety of biscuit, first produced by Elkes Biscuits of Uttoxeter in 1924.
 They are named after their malt flavouring and milk content.

-The design used varies according to the manufacturer, with variants including two milk churns and a cow.
+The biscuit design varies depending on manufacturers; commonly seen designs include two milk churns and a cow.
 They are typically baked for a short period of time (about 5 minutes) at high temperature to keep them crisp without the use of holes unlike other biscuits such as shortbread.

-Variations of the biscuit include a chocolate covered single biscuit, as well as a custard cream like variety where two biscuits sandwich a vanilla-based cream.
+Variations of the biscuit include a chocolate-covered single biscuit, as well as a custard cream–like variety where two biscuits sandwich a vanilla-based cream.